rodrigo134/weather-forecast/readme.md

 ## 🏆⚠️ Note
 This project was built for **learning and fun purposes only**.
 The app uses a public API key, so it’s not intended for production use.

-This project was built for **learning and fun purposes only**.
-The app uses a public API key, so it’s not intended for production use.